Utah Court Records

 The district, juvenile, and appellate court reporters digitally record court hearings.
 Copies of each recorded hearing are available at the court location.
 Older records filed in the past 50 years or less in the appellate, district, juvenile, probate, and justice courts are archived in the state’s repository.
 Interested members of the public may utilize the case search tool provided by the Archived Court Records website.

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites.
+Record availability may differ from official channels.

 How Do I Access Utah Criminal Court Records in Person?